Program overview :

 Promising Practices for Enabling Aging in Place

-There are many examples of aging in place programs across Canada that have successfully helped older adults age in place, in the community, with formal support.
-These promising practices have demonstrated impact in helping older adults remain at home with improved safety, health and quality of life.
-This can result in delayed entry to long-term care while also reducing emergency department visits, lessening demands on care partners, and making better use of health and social care resources.
+Across Canada, aging in place programs are helping older adults age in place, in the community, with formal support.
+These promising practices lead to improved safety, health and quality of life for those who remain at home.
+They can also delay entry to long-term care, reduce emergency department visits, lessen demands on care partners, and make better use of health and social care resources.

-Aging in place programs support older adults and their care partners living at home in many ways, including but not limited to:
+Aging in place programs support older adults and their care partners living at home in many ways including:

 • Addressing challenges with system navigation